fbpx Skip to main content

 Accurate inventory management is essential for ecommerce businesses.
 When selling products is your entire revenue stream, inventory is usually your largest asset on the books and the cost of it is your biggest expense.

-In addition, providing financials that don’t show a history of reasonable inventory numbers cause others to question your maturity as an organization.
+In addition, providing financials that don’t show a history of reasonable inventory numbers causes others to question your maturity as an organization.

 Correcting past inventory numbers during critical times of transition can be expensive and time-consuming.
 A lot of calculations and steps go into getting your inventory accounting correct.
 Now is the time to make the necessary changes in inventory management and accounting, so there are fewer bumps down the road.